SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/data-tiers-faqs.md

 The cost of queries depends on two factors:

 * Partition size — The partition size governs the volume of data that will be scanned by a search against it.
 * Time range of the query — The time range further reduces the volume of data scanned.

 Using keywords or other metadata in a query will not reduce the amount of data scanned.
 For example, the inclusion of a keyword and custom field in the scope of the query below does not reduce the amount of data that Sumo Logic will scan.
-Sumo Logic will scan all data in the partition named “ybase_partition”
+Sumo Logic will scan all data in the partition named “ybase_partition”.

 ```sql
 _index=ybase_partition (error and cluster=nxt)